Understanding NGINX 502 Bad Gateway: PHP-FPM

 3. Custom Plugins.
 Grafana can install external plug-ins that allow you to expand its basic functionality.

 4. SQL support.
-With SQL support, you can easily pull data from a variety of data sources.
+With SQL support, you can easily pull data from various data sources.

 5. Alerts.
-Grafana can send users notifications about important incidents.
+Grafana can send users notifications about essential incidents.

 Graphite is a tool for collecting, storing, and processing metrics.
-You can use Graphite as a data source for Grafana.
-Grafana comes with an advanced Graphite query editor that allows you to write various queries, add functions, change function parameters, accept complex nested queries using query links, and much more.
+It can also be used as a data source for Grafana.
+Grafana has an advanced Graphite query editor allows you to write various queries, add functions, change function parameters, accept complex nested queries using query links, and much more.

 Sign up for the free trial, and experiment with monitoring your NGINX instances using the Telegraft agent today.
 You can also book a demo and talk to the MetricFire team directly about your monitoring needs.